 With the backup QB run starting in this round, it was finally time to roster a QB and luckily my target was still there.
 Even with A.J.
 Green and Tyler Eifert out for a combined 14 games last season, Cincinnati ranked 10th in yards per drive and 7th in percent of drives to reach the red zone, but ranked just 24th in touchdowns scored.
 Dalton is due for positive touchdown regression and with a healthy Green and Eifert and rookie John Ross there to help stretch the field, the Bengals QB could be in for a career year.

-After this round, it’s on to kickers and defense, so Draft Analyzer reminded me that I had one targeted player left.
+After this round, it’s on to kickers and defense, so Draft Hero reminded me that I had one targeted player left.
 Washington is another Rushing Expectation favorite and he has standalone value on a team that could hold Marshawn Lynch under 200 carries.